2HUmuch5auce/Engineering-Portfolio/README.md

 If you would like to see my portfolio, please click the file titled, "Portfolio_Andrew_Zhu.pdf"

-If you would like to see my project demonstrations, please click the file titled, "Projects_Andrew_Zhu.pdf"
+If you would like to see my project demonstrations, please click the file titled, "Projects_Andrew_Zhu.md"

 If you would like to see my resume, please click the file titled, "Resume_Andrew_Zhu.pdf"